Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 ## A concrete design proposal

 In the figure below, we highlight the parts of the design for implementing the CuPy backend in SciPy, scikit-learn, scikit-image and other core projects which now rely only on NumPy.
 We are going to use two dispatching mechanisms: one for the modules with compiled code portions, and one for the pure Python functions.
 The first dispatching mechanism is based on the [`uarray` project](https://uarray.org/), which is a backend dispatcher that allows us to choose the relevant function implementation at runtime.
-The second dispatching mechanism is based on the ``__array_namespace__`` protocol from Array API standard, which is a method that allows us to get the Array API implementation module specific to CuPy (or any other array library) at runtime.
-The ``__array_namespace__`` protocol will be available in NumPy 1.22 and CuPy v10.0.
+The second dispatching mechanism is based on the ``__array_namespace__`` method from Array API standard, which is a method that allows us to get the Array API implementation module specific to CuPy (or any other array library) at runtime.
+The ``__array_namespace__`` will be available in NumPy 1.22 and CuPy v10.0.

-The ``__array_namespace__`` protocol is:
+The dispatch using ``__array_namespace__`` method is:
 * opt-in for users,
 The new dispatching works only when users choose to use the new Array API compatible modules.
 * explicit,